Hendler/logical/fix-devin-0-branch.devin.md

 4. make sure all documentation is up to date
 8.  move test_prolog_validation and prolog_syntax_tests.pl to /tests
 9. move heights_logic.pl to tests
-10. make sure it can be installed from a clean environment with pip install
+10. make sure it can be installed from a clean environment with pip install.
+Our desired behavior is that this installs this as a binary which can be run with "logical [commands]"